 At the end of 2022, Terveystalo's Finnish operations employed 10,100 (9,131) employees and 5,822 (5,644) independent private practitioners.
 In 2021, we expanded to Sweden with the acquisition of Feelgood, a local occupational health operator.
 In Sweden, we employed 833 (674) employees and 106 (110) private practitioners at the end of 2022.

 We need many professionals to support our growth

-Terveystalo ranked as the most attractive employer among both industry professionals and students
+Terveystalo ranked as the most attractive employer among both industry professionals

 Changes in how professionals work and supporting people through change